Responsibility for the September 11 attacks: Bin Laden family

-Although the wealthy bin Laden family disowned Osama in 1994 after his alleged involvement in terrorism like the 1993 World Trade Center bombings, the events of 9/11 brought to attention connections between the bin Laden family and the Bush family.
+Although the wealthy bin Laden family disowned Osama in 1994 after his alleged involvement in terrorism like the 1993 World Trade Center bombing, the events of 9/11 brought to attention connections between the bin Laden family and the Bush family.
 It has been alleged that Osama was never disowned and that his family were aware of his activities in the years preceding 9/11.
-The connections between the bin Laden family and Bush family have led to conspiracy theories that President George Bush was also aware of Osama's activities and deliberately allowed 9/11 to take place.
+The connections between the bin Laden family and the Bush family have led to conspiracy theories that President George Bush was also aware of Osama's activities and deliberately allowed 9/11 to take place.

 The movie Fahrenheit 9/11 shows some business connections between the Bush family and the bin Laden family.
 It relates how Salem bin Laden invested heavily in Arbusto Energy, a company run by George W. Bush, through his friend James R. Bath.
-Several members of the Bush family are investors in the Carlyle Group, a defense contractor and investment fund with numerous interests in the Saudi Arabia and the Middle East and connections to the Saudi Binladen Group, run by former Reagan administration Secretary of Defense Frank Carlucci.
-On September 10, 2001, former President George H. W. Bush and several members of his cabinet had been present at a Carlyle Group business conference with Shafig bin Laden, a half-brother of Osama bin Laden, at the Ritz-Carlton hotel located several miles from the Pentagon.
+Several members of the Bush family are investors in the Carlyle Group, a defense contractor and investment fund with numerous interests in Saudi Arabia and the Middle East and connections to the Saudi Binladen Group, run by former Reagan administration Secretary of Defense Frank Carlucci.
+On September 10, 2001, former President George H. W. Bush and several members of his cabinet were present at a Carlyle Group business conference with Shafig bin Laden, a half-brother of Osama bin Laden, at the Ritz-Carlton hotel located several miles from the Pentagon.
 The conference was continuing with the remaining cabinet members and bin Laden's brother at the time of the Pentagon attack.
 George H. W. Bush remained an advisor to the Carlyle Group for two years after the attacks.